Usage

 Evaluation

-The LLM reviews all evidence and produces:
+The LLM reviews evidence and produces:

 - Quality score (0-100)